MedARC-AI/MindEyeV2/README.md

 # MindEyeV2

-In-progress -- this repo is under active development in the MedARC discord server (feel free to join us and help develop MindEyeV2!)

 1. Download relevant parts of https://huggingface.co/datasets/pscotti/mindeyev2 and place them in a folder.
 You will need to specify the path to this folder as "data_path" variable.

 ```